duygusimsek/Election_Analysis/README.md

 ## Coding

-### Election-Audit Code Explaining
+### Election-Audit Code Explanation

 * Folders were navigated on the computer by using the command line to perform the task.
 * The dependencies had been imported to use the Python modules that were needed.
 * To be able to open and read the election data from the CSV file, paths were created.
 * To count the total votes, the variable was created and the counter was set the zero.
-* For making the list of the candidate name, the candidate_options list was written, and to hold the votes of each candidate candidate_votes dictionary was created.
+* For making the list of the candidate name, the "candidate_options" list was written, and to hold the votes of each candidate "candidate_votes" dictionary was created.
 * To track the winning candidate’s name, vote, and percentage the variables were written.
 * With the “with open” statement and the paths that were created, the election data file had opened and read.
 * The “for loop” was nested under the “with open” statement for each row in the CSV file and an accumulator was written in order to increment by 1 as each row of the file was read.